Takashiidobe/notes/src/books/game-programming-patterns/command.md

 }
 ```

-Most games allow their buttons to be re-mapped, so this won\'t work.
+Most games allow their buttons to be re-mapped, so this won't work.
-We\'ll need to find a way to swap out the action that occurs when a
+We'll need to find a way to swap out the action that occurs when a
 button is is pressed.

 Define a base class that allows for this: